 'I swear you never wore glasses before.
 Well, not all the time,' I said, going back to our earlier conversation.
 He gave a grumpy sort of sigh, but responded anyway.

-‘They’re only for…you know, distance stuff.
-I can’t afford those new-fangled optometry charms anymore.’
+'They're only for…you know, distance stuff.
+I can't afford optometry charms anymore.'

 We lapsed back into silence.
 Eventually, he dumped the photo in the water, stowed the box of paper beneath the sink and crossed the room to pull at the light-cord.

-‘This,’ he said, in a rather squinty sort of way, dipping his hand into the water and retrieving the picture, ‘is a developed photo.’
+'This,' he said, dipping his hand into the water and retrieving the picture, 'is a developed photo.'

 I was still trying to adjust to the sudden light, but I gave a vague sort of nod.